gaehlerm/SoftwareEngineering/README.md

 p = Person('John', 30, 'New York')
 ```

-Nowadays structs (or dataclasses) are not that much used anymore.
-Especially the java community was avoiding such kind of objects at all cost, until they introduced `records` with Java 14.
-Though there is absolutely nothing wrong about structs.
+Nowadays, structs (or dataclasses) are not anymore as commonly used.
+Especially the Java community was avoiding such kinds of objects at all costs until they introduced `record` classes with Java 14 [https://docs.oracle.com/en/java/javase/17/language/records.html].
+Though there is absolutely nothing wrong with structs.
 In fact, structs are really helpful.
 Code without structs is like a plumber without a toolbox.
-It's pretty helpless.
+It's quite helpless.

-Classes are pretty much the same as structs.
-Besides some technical details, the only real difference are the encapsulation of variables and functions (methods) as well as the introduction of inheritance.
-You can decide for each one of the variables or method to be public (accessible to the outside) or private (usable only within a class).
+Classes are very similar to structs.
+Besides some technical details, the only real difference is the encapsulation of variables and functions (methods), as well as the introduction of inheritance.
+You can decide for each variable or method whether it should be public (accessible to the outside) or private (usable only within a class).
 This makes classes strictly more powerful than structs.

 But more powerful is not always better.
-A gun is more powerful than a knife, but at the same time it is also more dangerous.
-You can easily shoot yourself into the foot.
-So actually it might not the best idea to own a gun because the danger may be bigger than the advantages.
+A gun is more powerful than a knife, but simultaneously, it is also more dangerous.
+You can easily shoot yourself in the foot.
+So, actually, it might not be the best idea to own a gun because the dangers may outweigh the advantages.
 With great power comes great responsibility!

 ## Private or Public

-If you are not so used to working with classes, this may be very confusing.
-Why would you like to make anything private at all?
-Isn’t it easier to make everything public?
+If you are not accustomed to working with classes, this may be very confusing.
+Why would you like to keep anything private at all?
+Isn't it easier to make everything public?

 Indeed, this is a very important question.
 Even extremely important.
-Once you are able to create a class and decide right away which members should be private or public you are already a fairly good programmer.
-To make it short, it has to do with power once more.
-Making a variable private takes away some power from the user.
-Never give the users more power than necessary.
+Once you are able to create a class and immediately decide which members should be private or public, you are already a fairly good programmer.
+To put it briefly, it has to do with power once again.
+Making a variable private reduces the control available to the user.
+Never give users more power than necessary.

-Let’s figure out why there should be private variables and functions at all.
-We need something where you face only the surface of it and you only have very few ways to interact with it.
-It’s not hard to find an example.
-This description holds for almost everything around you.
-Once again we can take a look at a car.
+Let's explore the reasons for having private variables and functions.
+We need something where you only interact with the surface and have very limited ways to engage with it.
+It's not hard to find an example.
+This description applies to almost everything around you.
+Once again, we can take a look at a car.
 A car is a highly complex object.
-It contains an engine, brakes and loads of other parts.
-You don’t even want to know.
-You only want it to drive.
-You need the gas pedal, the brake pedal and the steering wheel.
+It contains an engine, brakes, and many other parts.
+You don't even want to know.
+You only want to drive it.
+You need the gas pedal, the brake pedal, and the steering wheel.

-You have this absolutely massive object and you can essentially do only three things with it: increase the speed, reduce the speed and change the direction.
-And miraculously that’s all you need.
-As long as your car is running you don’t care about anything else.
-I correct myself: you don’t want to know about anything else.
+You have this absolutely massive object, and essentially, you can only do three things with it: increase the speed, reduce the speed, and change the direction.
+And miraculously, that's all you need.
+As long as your car is running, you don't care about anything else.
+I correct myself: you don't want to know about anything else.
 Everything else works automatically as it should.
-It’s like magic.
-You don’t want to tweak the fuel pump, change some engine settings or fiddle around with the servo control of the steering wheel.
-It works and it’s fine.
-You don’t want to deal with the internals of the car.
-You don’t even want to be able to take care of these parts.
-These are private parts of the car and are not to be touched by you.
-Only a mechanic should be able to maintain them.
+It's like magic.
+You don't want to adjust the fuel pump, modify engine settings, or tamper with the servo control of the steering wheel.
+It works, and it's fine.
+You don't want to deal with the internal workings of the car.
+You don't even want to be able to take care of these parts.
+These are the private parts of the car and should not be touched by you.
+Only a mechanic should maintain them.

-There is one very simple rule of thumb which parts of a class should be public or private.
-If a class has no functions, it’s a struct and all variables should be public.
-Otherwise as few functions as possible should be public and all variables are private.
-But we’ll look at this rule in more detail in the next sections.
+There is one very simple rule of thumb for determining which parts of a class should be public or private.
+If a class has no functions, it is a struct, and all variables should be public.
+Otherwise, as few functions as possible should be public, and all variables should be private.
+But we will look at this rule in more detail in the next sections.

-## Different kind of classes
+## Different Kinds of Classes

-I like to broadly categorize classes by the number of variables and the complexity of the functions they contain.
-Making sure that your classes are fitting into one of these categories is helpful for fulfilling the SRP.
+I like to categorize classes by the number of variables and the complexity of the functions they contain.
+Ensuring that your classes fit into one of these categories is helpful for fulfilling the SRP.

-Some of the followoing class names, namely the worker class, delegating class and the pure method class are not commonly used names.
-I made them up by myself because I find it important to distinguish between different types of classes, depending on the amount of variables and functions they have and the complexity thereof.
+Some of the following class names, namely the worker class, delegating class, and the pure method class, are not commonly used.
+I created them on my own because I believe it is crucial to differentiate between various types of classes based on the number of variables and functions they contain, as well as their complexity.

-### Data class
+### Data Class

 We have already briefly mentioned the data class before.
-It has no member functions and therefore all variables are public.
-It wouldn't make sense to have private variables if there are no functions as the variables wouldn't be accessible at all.
-The data class has no functionality by itself but it’s great for storing data.
-As mentioned in the previous section, it’s like a tool box and the variables are the tools in there.
-If a data class has too many (at most around eight) variables, split up the data class into sub-classes.
-This improves the general overview in the toolbox.
+It has no member functions, and therefore, all variables are public.
+It wouldn't make sense to have private variables if there are no functions because the variables wouldn't be accessible at all.
+The data class has no functionality by itself, but it is great for storing data.
+As mentioned in the previous section, it's like a toolbox, and the variables are the tools inside.
+If a data class has too many variables (ideally no more than around eight), it is advisable to split up the data class into sub-classes.
+This enhances the general overview in the toolbox.

 ```py
 from dataclasses import dataclass